 Droves of white men and women can occupy a Michigan statehouse with massive amounts of firepower screaming and yelling at law enforcement, and they are able to leave unscathed.

 Neo-nazi and white supremacist groups remain the number one source of terrorism in America.

-Maybe holding up a man who stood for self-defense against violence sacred our political leaders.
-Maybe our political leaders knew back in the 1960s to now that there was still a long and bloody road filled with violence to be traveled before de facto justice in the lives of black people caught up with de jure freedoms consecrated in our law books.
+Maybe holding up a man who stood for self-defense against violence scared our political leaders.
+Maybe our political leaders knew back in the 1960s that there was still a long and bloody road filled with violence to be traveled before de facto justice in the lives of Black people caught up with de jure freedoms consecrated in our law books.

 If it’s acceptable to arm oneself with military assault rifles, handguns, ammunition, and engage in highly provocative behaviors when denied a haircut or a meal at Applebee’s, then wouldn’t it be at least as acceptable for those threatened with actual violence to arm themselves and to protect themselves?

 What Malcolm X stood for is the same thing you and I stand for – a resolve to protect our families from those who would try to beat, rape or murder our loved ones and from those who would burn down our homes, our churches, and other holy places.

 For most of us, this isn’t really a fear.
 It’s different if you are the “other” in the binary world view of hateful people.
 If you are a Black person, or a Jew, a Muslim, gay or transgender, an immigrant, and so on, then these fears in 21st century America are real.

 Why can’t Dr. King and Malcolm X both be revered?
 Why can’t their respective strategies be joined together?
 Why can’t we be strong, prepared, and non-violent?

 I want to pursue justice through non-violence as a choice, and not because I have no power to fight back.
 Non-violence for me is fine but not at the cost of failing to protect my family.